 Remember that the Counseling Service is available to provide support to your student.
 If you have concerns, you can call us to consult about how to proceed or what supports are available.
 Even though counseling is confidential, you can tell us anything.

 Keep in mind that as your student transitions, the entire family begins to transition and experiences significant shifts and changes.
 For parents in particular, you might also experience confusion, helplessness and a sense of void in your life as your student becomes more self-reliant or looks to others for support and advice.
+Alternatively, at times they may be more reliant on you in ways that may feel like a setback on newly found independence.
+Obviously managing feelings on a daily basis is an ongoing challenge for us all and communication can go a long way towards working out how to be supportive.

 Being able to acknowledge shifts and changes is a good thing.
 So when your student shares new experiences as well as the many feelings that accompany them, take time to listen.
 The more you listen, the more your student will open up.